mrdoob/three.js/threejs/lessons/threejs-prerequisites.md

 ## Always use `strict` mode

 Put `'use strict';` at the top of every JavaScript file.
+It will help prevent lots of bugs.

 ## Know how closures work